Man Hunt (1941 film): Plot

-When Lord Risborough tells his brother that the British government, continuing its pre-war policy of appeasement, would have to extradite him if he were found, Thorndike decides to hide in Africa.
+When Lord Risborough tells his brother that the British government, continuing its pre-war policy of appeasement, would have to extradite him if he were found, Thorndike declares he will flee Britain.
 Jerry tries to refuse a large reward, leading Lady Risborough to assume that it is payment for other services, but Thorndike insists it isn't, and that she take it.
-He also buys her a new hatpin, as she had lost hers when they first met.
-She chooses a cheap chromium arrow and insists that Thorndike present it to her.
-Thorndike likens it to her, saying both are "straight and shiny".
-By this point, Jerry is in love.
+She rebuffs him, instead insisting he buy her a new hatpin to replace the one she lost when they met.
+She chooses a cheap chromium arrow, and has clearly fallen in love.

-Quive-Smith arrives in London to join the hunt.
-When Thorndike calls on his solicitor, Farnsworthy, the Nazis are once again on his trail.
-Chased into a London Underground station, Thorndike struggles with the agent Jones, who is killed when he is thrown onto an electrified rail.
-The dead man, mutilated beyond recognition by a subsequent train, is identified by his papers as Thorndike; the real Thorndike, identified as the murderer while leaving the station, is then subjected to a manhunt by British police.
+The German official arrives in London to join the hunt, masquerading as a British Major Quive-Smith.
+When Thorndike calls on his solicitor, the Nazis are once again on his trail.
+Chased into a London Underground station, Thorndike struggles with Jones, who is thrown onto an electrified rail.
+He is mutilated beyond recognition by a subsequent train, and misidentified by his papers as Thorndike; the real Thorndike is hunted by British police for murder.

-Thorndike tells Jerry to have Lord Risborough send him a letter in three weeks to the care of the Lyme Regis post office, then flees London for more secure cover.
-Thorndike hides in a cave, but alarms the local postmistress when he tries to pick up the letter.
-He grabs it and retreats to his cave, where he finds it is from Quive-Smith, who has followed him to his lair.
+Thorndike tells Jerry to have Lord Risborough send him a letter in three weeks care of the Lyme Regis post office.
+Thorndike hides there in a cave.
+When he retrievs the letter, he is trailed back to his lair by Quive-Smith.

-Quive-Smith seals the only entrance and passes Thorndike the confession and a pen through an airhole, threatening to leave him trapped inside.
-Quive-Smith slides in Jerry's beret, informing Thorndike that she was thrown out a window to her death when she would not betray him.
-The Germans found him by using the address that Thorndike had written for her.
-Badgered by Quive-Smith, Thorndike finally admits that he subconsciously intended to assassinate Hitler.
-He then agrees to sign the confession.
-Quive-Smith unblocks the entrance and waits to shoot Thorndike as he crawls out.
-However, Thorndike uses his belt and a slat from his bed to fabricate a bow, then a stick and the pin from Jerry's hat as a makeshift arrow, and shoots Quive-Smith through the airhole.
+Quive-Smith seals the only entrance and threatens to leave him trapped inside.
+He passes Thorndike a confession through an airhole, which Thorndike refuses.
+He then slides in Jerry's beret, informing Thorndike that she was thrown out a window when she would not betray him.
+Quive-Smith then boasts that the Nazis have successfully invaded Poland and no one will lift a finger, causing Thorndike to finally admit that he subconsciously intended to kill Hitler.
+Fabricating a bow and an arrow shaft tipped by Jerry's hatpin, he then agrees to sign the confession.
+Quive-Smith unblocks the entrance and waits to gun Thorndike down as he crawls out.
+Thorndike shoots Quive-Smith through the airhole.
 When Thorndike emerges, Quive-Smith wounds him before dying.
 By the time Thorndike recovers, the war is well underway.

 Thorndike joins the Royal Air Force as a Bomber Command crewman.
-On a mission over Germany, he parachutes out with his hunting rifle, intending to assassinate Hitler.
+On a mission over Germany, he goes AWOL, parachuting out with his hunting rifle, intent on assassinating Hitler.